iam-saeed/iam-saeed/README.md

 🔭  I’m currently working at JPMorgan Chase & Co!

-🌱  I’m currently learning machine learning!
+🌱  I enjoy learning new technolgies and using them to solve complex problems!

-👯  I’m looking to collaborate on open source projects.
+🏗️  I love building apps for fun.

-💬 Ask me about my experience with Bloom Insitute of Technology!
+💬  Dark or light mode?

 📫 How to reach me: saeed@skdevelopment.org